jonnyasmith/dotfiles/README.md

 - The Starship prompt, NVM, Node.js (LTS), and Prettier are installed.
 - Neovim and Zig are downloaded and installed in /opt.
 - Oh My Zsh is installed for a better Zsh experience.

+Ensure to follow the steps sequentially for a smooth setup process.
+If you encounter any issues, check the documentation of each tool for troubleshooting tips.